-Confidential information is all Pitney Bowes information which, if compromised, could result in some financial loss, legal action or damage to Pitney Bowes.
-We are responsible for protecting confidential information from anyone (even a Pitney Bowes employee) who does not have a need to know such information to perform his or her job.
-Confidential information can relate to employment, finances, clients, postal data and third parties.
-For example: sales and marketing plans, salary and wage data, client information, data bases and lists, information about our dealers or suppliers, and new product plans or development.
+Confidential information is all Pitney Bowes information that, if compromised, could result in some financial loss, legal action, or damage to Pitney Bowes.
+We are responsible for protecting confidential information from anyone (even a Pitney Bowes employee) who does not have a need to know such information to perform their job.
+Confidential information can relate to employment, finances, clients, postal data, and third parties.
+For example: sales and marketing plans, salary and wage data, client information, databases, and lists, information about our dealers or suppliers, and new product plans or development.

-Q: I went into a conference room where a management meeting had just ended and found some strategy documents labeled "Pitney Bowes Confidential."
+I went into a conference room where a management meeting had just ended and found some strategy documents labeled "Pitney Bowes Confidential."
 What should I do?

-A: Give the documents to your manager.
-If your manager is unavailable, call Legal; do not leave the documents in the room or discard them.
+Give the documents to your manager.
+If your manager is unavailable, call Legal.
+Do not leave the documents in the room or discard them.

-Q: My co-worker travels frequently so she's asked me to check her email with her password.
-I have her permission so there's nothing wrong with that, right?
+My co-worker travels frequently, so she's asked me to check her email with her password.
+I have her permission, so there's nothing wrong with that, right?

-A: No, there's everything wrong with that.
-Your co-worker should not have shared her password with you.
-She can give you "administrative" or "reader" rights to her email through Outlook instead.
-Passwords should be closely guarded secrets!
+No. Your co-worker should not have shared her password with you.
+Passwords should be closely guarded secrets.